mayasharma2110/Keep-Riding/README.md

 #### Minor Fixes

-* For the carousel I added a 4th indicator by adding an extra list iten to the carousel-indicators ordered list.
+* For the carousel I added a 4th indicator by adding an extra list item to the carousel-indicators ordered list.

 * In the prices section I had the images with a width of 100% as inline text, I discovered this error through the  [validator w3c](https://validator.w3.org/).
 I removed this from the html and instead targeted these elements in the css file.

-* For the text on the contact-img this was hard to pick a suitable colour for the text as the picutre has many colours.
+* For the text on the contact-img this was hard to pick a suitable colour for the text as the picture has many colours.
-I added an black transparent overlay so that the white text could be seen easier.
+I added a black transparent overlay so that the white text could be seen easier.

-* For the contact form I added a black transparent overlay similar to above so the white test was easier to read where the image had a lighter green colour.
+* For the contact form I added a black transparent overlay similar to above, so the white test was easier to read where the image had a lighter green colour.
-However this made the heading, submit and reset buttons look faded out due to the overlay.
+However, this made the heading, submit and reset buttons look faded out due to the overlay.
 I added the position relative to these elements to solve the issue.

 * In the form I wanted the fieldset dotted line to go around the whole element.